 The knowledge capital stock “is a means of carrying forward value from one accounting period to another” (Eurostat, 2013, p.184).
 This capital stock can therefore be used by future generations and contribute to their well-being.
 Looking forward, it is estimated that the knowledge capital stock must be maintained (UNECE, 2014, p.29).
 It is considered as an implicit objective that the net knowledge capital stock must not decrease.

-International comparison: the comparison of the indicator level in Belgium with that of its three neighbouring countries shows that Belgium has the lowest level of knowledge capital stock (in relation to GDP) in 2016.
+International comparison: in comparison with its three neighbouring countries, Belgium has the lowest level of knowledge capital stock in 2019 (in percentage of GDP).
 This applies to the whole period analysed.
-In 2016, the level of this indicator in Belgium was 1.4 percentage points below the average of its three neighbouring countries, compared to a gap of about 4.6 percentage points in 1995.
+In 2019, the level of this indicator in Belgium was 2.1 percentage points below the average of its three neighbouring countries, compared to a gap of about 5.6 percentage points in 1995.